starandserpent/java-TerraServer/README.md

 # Terra
-Terra - voxel octree of chunks, made for Rituals of the Old (TODO when @bensku has time)
+Terra - voxel octree of chunks, made for Rituals of the Old.
+Work in progress.